 Proceeds Support Drowning Prevention Instruction For YMCA Campers

 Lewes, Delaware – On Sunday, July 25th the Sussex Family YMCA hosted their first Annual Tread/Swim-a-thon event in support of the Ys water safety efforts.
-For three hours, participants swam laps and/or treaded water, raising more than $3,500 to provide non-swimmers, attending YMCA summer camp, with water acclimation and safety instruction twice per week.
+For three hours of this swim event, participants swam laps and/or treaded water, raising more than $3,500 to provide non-swimmers, attending YMCA summer camp, with water acclimation and safety instruction twice per week.

 The YMCA of Delaware is committed to saving lives and educating the community about safety around water.
 According to the Delaware Coalition for Injury Prevention, drowning is the 5th leading cause of accidental injury death in the United States.
 Approximately 10 unintended drowning deaths occur each day.
 That’s 3,650 drowning deaths every year, and 2 out of every 10 unintentional drownings involve children under the age of 14 years.